How to Design Programs: Pedagogical basis

-In the 2004 paper, The Structure and Interpretation of the Computer Science Curriculum, the same authors compared and contrasted the pedagogical focus of How to Design Programs (HtDP) with that of Structure and Interpretation of Computer Programs (SICP).
+In the 2004 paper, "The Structure and Interpretation of the Computer Science Curriculum", the same authors compared and contrasted the pedagogical focus of How to Design Programs (HtDP) with that of Structure and Interpretation of Computer Programs (SICP).
 In the 14-page paper, the authors distinguish the pedagogic focus of HtDP from that of SICP, and show how HtDP was designed as a textbook to address some problems that some students and teachers had with SICP.

 The paper introduces the pedagogical landscape surrounding the publication of SICP.
 The paper starts with a history and critique of SICP, followed by a description of the goal of the computing curriculum.
 It then describes the principles of teaching behind HtDP; in particular, the difference between implicit vs. explicit teaching of design principles.
-It then continues on to describe the role of Scheme and the importance of an ideal programming environment, and concludes with an extensive evaluation of content and student/faculty reaction to experience with SICP vs. HtDP.
+It continues on to describe the role of Scheme and the importance of an ideal programming environment, and concludes with an evaluation of content and student/faculty reaction to experience with SICP vs. HtDP.

-One of the major focuses of the paper is the emphasis on the difference in required domain knowledge between SICP and HtDP.
-A chart in the paper compares major exercises in SICP and HtDP, and the related text describes how the exercises in the former require considerably more sophisticated domain knowledge than those of HtDP.
-The paper continues on to explain why this difference in required domain knowledge has resulted in certain students having confused domain knowledge with program design knowledge.
+One of the focuses of the paper is the emphasis on the difference in required domain knowledge between SICP and HtDP.
+A chart in the paper compares major exercises in SICP and HtDP, and the related text describes how the exercises in the former require more sophisticated domain knowledge than those of HtDP.

 The paper claims the following four major efforts that the authors of HtDP have made to address perceived issues with SICP: